michael-hamilton/Quartz/docs/documentation.md

     </div>

 ###Breakpoints & Synonyms
-Columns are responsive elements that are useful for laying out content differently on different devices.
+Columns are responsive elements that are useful for laying out content differently on various devices.
 There are 3 different types of columns that are set to stack at certain breakpoints.

 `.large` will cause columns to only display when the window width is `992px` or larger.
 The `.desktop` class can be used as a synonym in place of `.large`.